 Really pleased to see my Australian Grey Nurse Shark article published recently in the global diving magazine X-Ray.
 The story of what has been done to the Australian Grey Nurse shark is a pretty sad one… But it is one that needs to be told.

-It also covers the immense amount of work done around Grey Nurse shark conservation including the influence Australian diving icons Ron and Valerie Taylor were able to bring to the table, along with the excellent identification database established by Peter Simpson & Sean Barker at Spot-A-Shark in Sydney.
+It also covers the immense amount of work done around Grey Nurse shark conservation.
+Including the influence Australian diving icons Ron and Valerie Taylor were able to bring to the table.
+Along with the excellent identification database established by Peter Simpson & Sean Barker at Spot-A-Shark in Sydney.

 You can use the link provided to download the X-Ray magazine Australian Grey Nurse Shark Article.